-Note the match() method for pattern objects only matches strings that satisfy the pattern at the beginning of the string.
+The poorly named match() method for pattern objects only matches strings that satisfy the pattern at the beginning of the string.
 To answer the question "does any part of my target string match this regular expression?" always use the search() method.

 '''

-import re

-pattern = re.compile("cat") # Make a pattern for finding 'cat'.
+pattern = re.compile("cat")

-bool(pattern.search("cat")) # 'cat' matches 'cat', of course.
+bool(pattern.match("catfish"))

 True

-bool(pattern.match("catfish")) # 'catfish' starts with 'cat'.
+bool(pattern.match("fishcat"))

+False

+bool(pattern.search("fishcat"))

+True

 '''